cancelei/web-extension-homepage-setter/README.md

 **To use the Web Extension:**

-1) close repo to local
+1) clone repo to local

 2) In your browser, navigate to extensions and turn on developer mode.